Civilians killed as gunmen storm hotel in Somalia capital

 Al Shabab militants stormed Hayat Hotel in Mogadishu, injuring several other people, and security forces rescued many others, including children, from the scene of the attack.
-Gunfire could still be heard in the hotel early Saturday as Somali security forces tried to contain the last gunmen, who were thought to be holed up in the building.
-(Feisal Omar / Reuters) At least 10 civilians have been confirmed dead in an attack by militants on a hotel in the Somali capital Mogadishu, an official said, as security forces continued to battle gunmen holed up inside.
+Gunfire could still be heard in the hotel early on Saturday as Somali security forces tried to contain the last gunmen, who were thought to be holed up in the building.
+(Feisal Omar / Reuters) At least 13 civilians have been confirmed dead in an attack by militants on a hotel in the Somali capital Mogadishu, as security forces continue to battle gunmen holed up inside.

 Fighters from the Al Qaeda-linked Al Shabab group stormed the popular Hayat Hotel on Friday evening in a hail of gunfire and bomb blasts.